atik-rahman-chemengg/atik--python--journey/README.md

 # atik--python--journey
-My 30-day journey to develop Python skills and transition into Machine Learning for first-principles-based material design using data-driven methodologies.
+My 30-day journey to learn Python and transition into Machine Learning with a Chemical Engineering background.